Local Time 05:50

 - By ferry - There are regular ferries between Aomori and Hakodate, operated by Seikan Ferry and Tsugaru Kaikyo Ferry, which take between 3 hours, 40 minutes, and 4 hours.
 Each company operates 8 departures per day with two crossings on the luxury Blue Dolphin operated by Tsugaru Kaikyo Ferry.
 Tsugaru Kaikyo Ferry also operates a ferry from Oma on the Shimokita Peninsula to Hakodate (1 hour 30 minutes).

 How to get around Hakodate?

 The Hakodate tram service consists of two lines numbered 2 and 5.
-The two lines run from the spa town of Yunokawa and Jujigai to Motomachi, and then split with tram No. 2 running to Yachigashira in the east of Hakodate-yama and No. 5 to the Dokku-mae stop in Hakodate.
+The two lines run from the onsen (hot springs) town of Yunokawa and Jujigai to Motomachi, and then split with tram No. 2 running to Yachigashira in the east of Hakodate-yama and No. 5 to the Dokku-mae stop in Hakodate.
 One-day and two-day passes can be purchased for the trams and buses.

-Mount Hakodate - There are buses from Hakodate station to the top of Mount Hakodate (30 minutes) or you can take the cable car, which is a short walk from the Jujigai tram stop.
-The hiking trail is open from May to the end of October.
+Mount Hakodate - There are buses from Hakodate station to the peak of Mount Hakodate (30 minutes) or you can take the cable car, which is a short walk from the Jujigai tram stop.
+The hiking trail is open from May through the end of October.

 All the themes of the city